 The capacitor box in that same photo is 4” W x 2-1/2” L x 1-1/2” H (a little deep to allow for test jacks on the rear which is hidden from view in the image).
 Also, the white and black leads for decade switch connections are just to help clarify these points to their respective schematics.
 In practice, the decades would all be wired together with one color.

 As much as I dislike suggesting secondary distributors, the cost of switches from major distributors is just too prohibitive.
 The resistive single pole/12 position switch I used was purchased from Tayda Electronics, along with most of the components and boxes.
-At the time of this writing, the switch was SKU-1637 at $0.89 (they assured me that a stock of 500 was always kept).
 You can download their catalog and order online at www.taydaelectronics.com.

 All the rest of the switches shown were purchased on eBay from China.
 There just seems to be an unending supply there from a multitude of sellers.
 Prices and sellers keep changing frequently, so rather than recommending one over the other, you’re better off just plugging into the eBay search box and go for the best deal.
 (Of course, you should check out what Nuts & Volts’ advertisers have to offer first!)
 The capacitive rotary switch is a two pole/11 position, and will have two wafer decks.
 The digital switches usually come in a bank of 10.

 Two cautions here: Use straight decimals for resistors and BCD for capacitors; and check the specs for the height of the switch which should be about 1-1/4” high (most of these will be this height).